The Sewing Lab:

 Each session is 2.5 hours long, giving you plenty of time to make progress on your project without feeling rushed.
 You can arrive and leave at anytime during the 2.5 hours

-We host at minimum 3x Drop-In Sessions per week, usually 2 weekday time slots and 1 weekend time slot.
+We host at minimum 2x Sewing Lab Sessions per week, usually 1 weekday time slots and 1 weekend time slot.
 We host Drop-In during the day and evening.
-Check out our Fall Schedule.
+Check out our current schedule.

 All sessions are held in the Main Fabric studio in Dundas, ON.
 The address is 43 Cootes Drive in the building that hosts another shop called Tessi & Co.